BBQ Grill Safety

 Pay for bodily injuries and damages that occur on your property

 Liability protection will shield you from medical and property damage expenses that occurred in your house.
-Home accidents like thermal burns, slipping, and falling happen more frequently than you can imagine.
+Home accidents like thermal burns, slipping, and falling happens more frequently than you can imagine.
 Pet owners should also be cautious about the risk of dog bite incidents.
 It is wiser to get more than the minimum liability coverage to be fully protected from lawsuits and expenses.

 Compensate for additional living expenses (ALE) in the event of the loss of your home